OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

     * Clicking the "+" icon to the left presents a dropdown which allows the selection of _Constraints, Legal constraints_ or _Security constraints_.
         * Selecting _Constraints_ creates an entry for addition disclaimers and limitations to be entered.
         >NOTE: Do not create Legal or Security constraints using the "+" icon
-    * Legal and Security constraints may be selected using the searchable dropdown available by clicking the _Search by constraint statement ..._ field
+    * Legal and Security constraints _Should_ be selected using the searchable dropdown available by clicking the _Search by constraint statement ..._ field
 * Advanced usage
     * Click on the spyglass icon ![spyglass](/image/spyglass.png)
     * Results may be restricted to either Legal or Security constraints by selecting the appropriate _Subtemplatetype_